A racecar with a designer dashboard.

 Team

-Emma Kalayjian, Matthew Hush, Richard Herrera, Brian Helt, Darshan Bagivalu, Timothy Newbold II, Bryan Doney, Kevin Wong, Garrett Salmi, Kimberly Ramirez, Ulysses Sanchez, Owen Wilkening, David Hernandez, Ricardo Gonzalez, Tim Heiderer, Albert Lin, Christopher Lugo, Ignacio Saldivar, Rachel Hansen, David Martinez, Christian Posada, Christopher Lugo, Cristofer Mayers, Nevada Chovan, David Martinez, Craig Rutty, Brian Helt, Kevin Valencia
+Emma Kalayjian, Matthew Hush, Richard Herrera, Brian Helt, Darshan Bagivalu, Timothy Newbold II, Bryan Doney, Kevin Wong, Garrett Salmi, Kimberly Ramirez, Ulysses Sanchez, Owen Wilkening, David Hernandez, Ricardo Gonzalez, Tim Heiderer, Albert Lin, Christopher Lugo, Ignacio Saldivar, Rachel Hansen, David Martinez, Christian Posada, Cristofer Mayers, Nevada Chovan, David Martinez, Craig Rutty, Brian Helt, Kevin Valencia

 Problem